 In this paper, we have proposed an approach to model access control in ArchiMate grounded in the concept of DEMO business transaction.
 We introduced a formal mapping between RBAC, DEMO and ArchiMate modeling techniques, and showed the reasoning behind the conceptual definition that aids for modeling then enforcing access control in ArchiMate.
 We proposed a conceptual mapping based on the conjunction of RBAC for the access control definition and DEMO for its enforcement using the business transaction concept to bridge the core concepts from RBAC to ArchiMate.
-The result was a lightweight model supporting access control in ArchiMate into a spaghetti model, quite the opposite, it helped in offering another viewpoint in ArchiMate from an access control perspective.
+The result was a lightweight model supporting access control in ArchiMate.
+Moreover, our mapping efforts did not turn ArchiMate into a spaghetti model, quite the opposite, it helped in offering another viewpoint in ArchiMate from an access control perspective.